 But youth doesn’t last forever.
 As younger dancers came to fame, Mata Hari's bookings reduced.
 She boosted her income by seducing government and military men; sex was purely for money.
 Despite the growing tension in Europe pre-WWI, her lovers included German officers.

-Despite the Netherlands remaining neutral in WW1, her relentless travelling and random sexual liaisons attracted attention from British and French intelligence who carefully surveilled her.
+Despite the Netherlands remaining neutral in WW1, her relentless travelling and random sexual liaisons attracted attention from British intelligence who carefully searched and questioned her in 1915 and 1916.
+In fact it was MI5’s decrypting of German messages about Mata Hari that led to her subsequent arrest in France

 At 40 Mata Hari fell in love with a 21-year-old Russian captain, Vladimir de Masloff, in 1916.
 During their courtship, Masloff was sent to the Front, where an injury left him blind in one eye.
 Determined to earn money to support him, Mata Hari accepted a lucrative assignment to spy for France from Georges Ladoux, an army captain who needed her “contacts” for French intelligence.